30 Brilliant Large Group Games and Workshop Activities

 Team building games for large groups

-Facilitation techniques that help build team spirit and encourage teamwork are important to have in your toolkit.
+Facilitation techniques that help build team spirit, encourage teamwork and are suitable for running with lots of people are important to have in your toolkit.

 These large group games put an emphasis on fostering trust and openness for better collaboration and managing team dynamics effectively.
-You might use them to initiate meaningful conversation or engage the group in engaging tasks where they work together in order to win.
+You could use them to initiate meaningful conversation or engage your party in engaging tasks where they work together in order to win.

 Draw your Coat of Arms

-If you want to direct the focus of this group activity to certain areas, then you can instruct people to which question to answer in each segment of the Coat of Arms.
+If you want to direct the focus of this game then you can instruct your team to the best question to answer in each segment of the Coat of Arms.
 (E.g. What is something you are very good at?
 What is something your colleagues don’t know about you?).

 When people are finished drawing, they present their work to in their group.
 The presentation part is practical to do in smaller groups.
 And whether you have a small or large group, you can arrange a neat Coat of Arms gallery by sticking all the drawings on the wall of the workshop room.
 Large group games where participants have something to show at the end can be especially effective and can really set the stage for a productive, interactive workshop.